UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

   - Online
 - Test if slaveId changes when a tag is deleted and undeleted?
    - May need to link the mac & slave id in customData
 - Query Tag's on startup?
+Don't think this is necessary?
+Just means some data will not be populated.
 - Short poll query when Motion=True to change motion
 - What are the other motion settings door_open...
 - Query to reset Motion when it's True?
-  - Don't seem to get motion timout in updates?
+  - Don't seem to get motion timeout in updates?
 - Finish handling all GET commands, only update is currently handled?

 ```
 2018-02-16 20:44:03,737 ERROR    wtController:get_handler: Unknown command '/too_humid'
 2018-02-16 20:44:03,738 ERROR    get_handler: code=500 message=Command /too_humid failed